System Uptime Tracking #

 Number of hours when the system was up during a given day.

-Retrieve the uptime data as described in Section 3, “Retrieving the uptime tracker data”.
-Open the data file and search for the line that starts with
+Retrieve the uptime data as described in Section 4, “Retrieving the data from the command line”.
+Open the data file and search for the line that includes

 The log line related to that date shows the bit pattern

-To retrieve statistics about the host in a specific month, adjust the
+To retrieve statistics about the host in a specific period, adjust the

 For that purpose, omit the